alphasierra800/IBM-Capstone-Project/README.md

 This repository documents the final capstone project for the IBM Data Analyst Professional Certificate.
 It demonstrates the application of key data analytics skills on a practical business dataset to extract meaningful insights.

 ## Project Overview
-- Collecting data from multiple sources
+- Collecting data through API & web-scraping
-- Cleaning and preparing datasets for analysis
+- Cleaning & preparing datasets for analysis
-- Exploring data to identify patterns and trends
+- Exploratory Data Analysis to identify patterns & trends
 - Applying statistical methods to generate insights
-- Building visualizations to communicate findings clearly
+- Data Visualization to communicate findings clearly
 - Developing an interactive dashboard to present results